PayPal

 Adding the Button Link to the Product

-Now, you have the button link and need to add it in your data source to the corresponding product.
+Now, you have the button link and need to add it to your data source to the corresponding product.
 We are going to use Airtable as our data source and create a PayPal Link field to add the button link there.

 The “PayPal Link” field on Airtable